 Choosing the best mala beads can be a difficult decision.
 It certainly was for me.
-But after a lot of research, I learned about some considerations to make when choosing the best mala beads for you.
+But after a lot of research, I learned about some considerations to make when learning how to choose the best mala beads for you possible.

 Choosing the Best Mala Beads: Considerations to Make